BART's 15-step plan to welcome back riders

 Step 8- Hand Sanitizer

 BART will continue to offer hand sanitizer at every station.
+Every station has at least one accessible dispenser.
+Dispensers are inspected at least once per week to ensure they are filled and are in working order.
 We've posted large signs, so the dispensers are easy to find.

 Step 9- Contactless Payment

+BART transitioned to Clipper-only at stations systemwide.
 Clipper allows for contactless payment at BART.
-Riders are encouraged to get Clipper and load funds online in advance or get auto-load.
-This will reduce lines at the ticket vending machines and reduce customer touchpoints.
-BART is now speeding up efforts to eliminate the sale of paper tickets and to go Clipper-only at stations systemwide.
+Riders are encouraged to load funds online in advance or get auto-load.
+This will reduce lines at the vending machines and reduce customer touchpoints.
 Clipper now offers a 20% low income discount for BART trips through the Clipper Start pilot program.
 Clipper also offers discounts for youth, seniors, and people with disabilities (proof of eligibility in advance required).